ncachanosky/Macro-with-Python/content/python/06_Ramsey/_index.md

 \end{align}
 $$

-The last equation is the **Euler equation**, which defines the path for $c$ given the rate of return $r(t)$.
+The last expression is the **Euler equation**, which defines the path for $c$ given the rate of return $r(t)$.
 Recall that $u''(c)<0$ and therefore $\frac{u''(c)c}{u'(c)}>0$.
-The right-hand side of the equation can be interpreted as the "rate of return of consumption."
+The right-hand side of the equation can be interpreted as the rate of return of consumption.
 Consumers would like to smooth consumption in time.
 Therefore, the rate of return $(r)$ has to be equal to the time preference $(\rho)$ minus the change of consumption over time.
 Or, put it differently, if $r = \rho$, then consumption will be flat.
 There is no opportunity to increase utility by moving consumption over time (extend a loan and postpone consumption or take a debt and advance consumption).
 Consumers will be willing to postpone consumption if $r$ is sufficiently above $\rho$.
 The required compensation to postpone consumption is the second term in the right-hand side of the equation.

 $$
 \begin{align}